solarpunk-blue/uprising-chess/README.md

 # chessroom.ml
-chessroom.ml is an online ultiplayer chess room (two players and multiple spectators) using Firebase's database service to store game data
+chessroom.ml is an online multiplayer chess room (two players and multiple spectators) using Firebase's database service to store game data
 *Hosted at: [chessroom.ml](http://chessroom.ml)*

 Libraries Used